Sleep and memory: Shift workers

 Shift workers who work throughout the night have been known to have far more accidents as opposed to daytime workers.
 This can be attributed to several factors, including fewer staff and fatigue; however, part of the problem may be the workers' poor working memory and poor performance skills due to poor memory consolidation.
 Both implicitly learned tasks and explicitly learned tasks improve by roughly 20% after a full nights sleep.
 Without an adequate nights sleep between learning a new task and performance of that task, performance fails to improve.
 Shift workers who are not given an adequate amount of sleep, particularly in the NREM stage, between learning and performance of a task will not perform as well as workers who maintain a standard sleep routine.

 Sleep and aging

 Sleep often becomes deregulated in the elderly, a problem which can lead to or exacerbate pre-existing memory decline.
+Sleep quality between ages 50 to 70 significantly predicts cognitive functions.

 Healthy older adults

 The positive correlation between sleep and memory breaks down with aging.
 In general, older adults suffer from decreased sleep efficiency.
-The amount of time and density of REM sleep and SWS decreases with age.
+The amount of time and density of REM sleep and slow wave sleep (SWS) decreases with age.
 Consequently, it is common that the elderly receive no increase in memory after a period of rest.
+With age, sleep appears to lose its cognitive benefits.
+Younger adults, around 19- and 20-years old show a strong positive correlation between SWS and memory retention, but older adults around 70- and 71-years old show no positive correlation between SWS and memory.
+Additionally, older adults demonstrated a negative correlation between SWS and new learning.
+Older adults show less activation in the hippocampal during SWS, weakening memory consolidation.

 To combat this, donepezil has been tested in healthy elderly patients where it was shown to increase time spent in REM sleep and improve following day memory recall.
+Donepezil was shown to enhance cholinergic activity, increasing REM density (more eye movement and faster entry to REM sleep) and supporting overnight memory consolidation.

+By age 50, sleep quality begins to impact brain functioning.
+Poor sleep quality has been linked to decrease cognitive functions such as executive abilities; the strongest impairment is seen around age 62.
+Crystallized cognition and skills related to language and accumulated knowledge show sensitivity to sleep quality between ages 66 and 70, suggesting a sensitive age window between ages 50 to 70.